-Cholesterol is necessary for good health, but high Blood Cholesterol can increase your risk for heart disease.
-The body uses Cholesterol to produce many hormones and bile acids which help in the process of digestion.
+Cholesterol is necessary for good health but high blood cholesterol can increase your risk for heart disease.
+The body uses cholesterol to produce many hormones and bile acids, which help in the process of digestion.

 Every once in 5 years, people aged 20 and older should have their cholesterol measured.
 It is recommended to take up a blood test called a lipoprotein profile.

 So when it comes to Cholesterol, there is the good and the bad one.
-The bad one called Low-density lipoprotein (LDL) Cholesterol is the bad one.
-The one which we popularly refer to as High Cholesterol.
+The bad one called Low-density lipoprotein (LDL) cholesterol is the bad one.
+The one which we popularly refer to as High cholesterol.

-- Lack of sufficient physical activity: You should try to exercise or keep the body active for 30 minutes every day.
+3. Lack of sufficient physical activity: You should try to exercise or keep the body active for 30 minutes every day.

-- Alcohol: If you are already suffering from high cholesterol, then alcohol does not help at all.
+6. Alcohol: If you are already suffering from high cholesterol, then alcohol does not help at all.
 Drinking too much can damage the liver and heart muscle and cause high blood pressure.

 The only way to treat high blood cholesterol is by completely changing your lifestyle.
 Following a healthy diet can help you monitor calorie intake and also keep a tab on weight gain.
 Also, being physically active is also very important.